mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * right-click a folder in Explorer and select "New File"
   * enter a file name
+  * can enter a path relative to the folder
+    * missing folders will be created
+    * ex. foo/bar/baz.txt

 * to move a file to a different folder